tomwilkie/awesomation/README.md

 Then, add other devices, rooms etc.  Also, you might want to run the proxy in a screen session, just in case the ssh connection drops.
 Have fun!

+NB if you're following on, make sure you run `git submodule sync` after a pull - we regularly change submodule origins, and just running `git submodule update` will miss this.

 ### Run your own server instance

 This step is totally optional - you are more than welcome to use my hosted code as http://homeawesomation.appspot.com.
 If you wish to develop the server-side code, you'll need to host your own server instance.
 To do this: